Month: June 2020

 Read more

-As with most cases of suffering, the pain was multifaceted.
+As with most times of suffering, her pain was multifaceted.
 It wasn’t just physical.
 There was emotional suffering involved as well.
 Because she was bleeding (assuming it was menstrual) she was considered unclean in her society.
 That meant she couldn’t be around other people, she couldn’t go to the temple to worship, she couldn’t even touch her own husband.
 This isolation would have been overwhelming.
 I wonder if this was the worst part of the suffering.

 These two sentences that Jesus speaks to her are beautiful, and in the moment, it would be easy to miss what he is really saying.
 He first affirms her physical healing, declaring it for all to hear.
 But, he is not done yet.
 Next, he invites her to a completely new life… Jesus tells her to have peace and be freed from her suffering.
 Why would he need to command her to be freed from her suffering?
 He just told her she was healed.
 This is the beauty of Jesus.
 He knew that physical suffering was only a part of what this woman had suffered over the past 12 years.
 He knew for 12 years she had been identified as the “woman who suffered from bleeding”.
 Not only was this how everyone else saw her, but how she saw herself as well.
 It was a reality that consumed her life and left her feeling isolated and alone.